- You are here:

 Malaria & Vaccinations

 There are no serious health concerns in Botswana, especially for people on safari.
 Several vaccinations are recommended before visiting Botswana, but Northern Tuli Game Reserve is in a no-risk malaria zone.
-However, if you are visiting other areas in southern Africa, malaria might be a concern, so you should check if taking antimalarials is recommended.
+However, if you are visiting other areas in southern Africa, especially during the Wet season (November to March), malaria might be a concern, so check if taking antimalarial medication is recommended.

 Wildlife Viewing